 There was nothing special about his computer, nothing exceptional about his mic, even the tree he smoked was struggle-wrapped in a blunt.
 If he told you the hardware before hearing the music, you would probably expect Malibu to be a SoundCloud struggle album, not a GRAMMY-nominated opus.

 We are taught from an early age not to judge a book by its cover, but by the content within its pages.
 Anderson’s confession is a reminder that it’s not the equipment that makes an album, but the artist behind the computers and the microphones.

-If you think great art isn’t appreciated, if you believe it’s impossible to make it in this industry without the most expensive equipment, if you think your art has to be compromised for acceptance, remember Anderson .Paak—a shining example that anything is possible.
+If you think great art isn’t appreciated or if you believe it’s impossible to make it in this industry without the most expensive equipment, or if you think your art has to be compromised for acceptance, remember Anderson .Paak—a shining example that anything is possible.